-“I had always wanted to try a double backflip, but I’d never had the chance till the Freestyle Airbag launched.
-After I got it dialed on the airbag, I tried it on a dirt jump and nailed it which was awesome!"
+“I had always wanted to try a double back flip, but I’d never had the chance till the Freestyle Airbag launched.
+After I got it dialled on the airbag, I tried it on a dirt jump and nailed it which was awesome!"

 Groups of younger kids, from eight years through to teens, had also been trying everything from beginner jumps, through to tricks and loving the experience, said Short.

 Rotorua Lakes Council Deputy Mayor Dave Donaldson said there was a saying in slopestyle that it was all about progression.

 “We would ideally love to have some Kiwis at slopestyle level, and thanks to Velocity Valley’s vision we might one day get there with this excellent training tool.”

 Freestyle Airbag size: 15m x 10m diameter bag with a height of 2.5m